-As you might have gathered from my South Kensington and Regents Park Insta-walk series, one of my favourite things to do in London is go for photo walks.
+As you might have gathered from my South Kensington and Regents Park Insta-walk series, one of my favourite things to do in London is go for a Central London Photo Walk.
 I love that it forces me out of the house to go explore new places, learn something new and find beauty along the way.

-In the 20 minutes we had to explore I actually didn’t get very far into the market at all, choosing instead to play with the architecture near the entrance.
-There was some really interesting angles and symmetry to play around with here, with just some imagination you can make a well photographed street look completely new!
-Of course there’s plenty of street photography opportunities here which isn’t something I’ve tried much, but I do like this shot of street performers on a break which I captured.
+In the 20 minutes, we had to explore I actually didn’t get very far into the market at all, choosing instead to play with the architecture near the entrance.
+There were some really interesting angles and symmetry to play around with here, with just some imagination you can make a well-photographed street look completely new!
+Of course, there’s plenty of street photography opportunities here which isn’t something I’ve tried much, but I do like this shot of street performers on a break which I captured.

 Chinatown is just a great place to be, it has a lively atmosphere, great food and really stands out from anything else in the city and trying to capture that can be difficult.
 Seeing the traditional market sellers mix in with the tourists made for some interesting street shots.

 We headed back to our start point via Cecil Court, which is a place I’d visited on my Harry Potter Walking Tour as it’s said to be one of the inspirations for Diagon Alley.
 I wasn’t totally happy with how my photos for this area came out and it’s left me craving a new lens so I can get a better aperture and really play with focus.

 Back at Brigit’s Bakery, and the smell of Chinatown had left us all starving!
 Thankfully we were invited in for a full afternoon tea, (including prosecco naturally!).
 All was delicious but boy did the desserts really steal my heart, each one was delicious and so delicate!
 I was so stuffed in the end I had to reluctantly take my mini scone home for Harry, I was just so full!